EnamiYa/EnamiYa/README.md

 * 🎓 In my third year of CS at the University of Waterloo
 * 💻 I am now interning as a SWE at <a href="https://www.maxon.net/en/">Maxon</a>
-* 💼 I have <a href="https://github.com/EnamiYa/Resume/blob/main/resume.pdf">experience</a> working as a SWE Intern at Huawei
+* 💼 I have <a href="https://github.com/EnamiYa/Resume/blob/main/resume.pdf">experience</a> working at Huawei
 * 🔍 I enjoy backend development, and am interested in Systems Programming
 * 📫 Reach me on <a href="https://www.linkedin.com/in/iyacoubi/" >Linkedin</a> :)